BufferHund/smart-deal-finder/data/README.md

 │   │   ├── ...
 ```
 ### Synthetic data
 For some other models that needs a task-specific fine-tuning process, we also provide synthetic data.
-These data can be generated and mixed with the real data for fine-tuning, but remember to separate the test and training data.

 The generation method is inspired by *SynthTIGER* from [Yim et al](https://arxiv.org/abs/2107.09313).